 - Newly renovated, 20th-century fresco depicting a “Hedgehog-like” figure of Jesus

 The City of Borja, previously Bursao, is one of the most interesting settlements in Aragon and also one of the most unknown.
-A little more than 60 km from Zaragoza, it is a dynamic city, in constant expansion, that has successfully known how to blend tradition and modernity, as can be seen in its own urban centre.
+A little more than 60 km from Zaragoza, it is a dynamic city, in constant expansion, that has successfully known how to blend tradition and modernity, as can be seen in its own urban center.

 Those who come and wander around Borjan streets will be amazed by the buildings of its historical-artistic complex, from its Town Hall to the Collegiate Church of Santa María.
-For the museum lovers, Borja has important exhibition spaces on offer, such as the Archaeological Museum, the Collegiate Museum, and the Santa Clara Museum.
+For museum lovers, Borja has important exhibition spaces on offer, such as the Archaeological Museum, the Collegiate Museum, and the Santa Clara Museum.